ACCESS signs cooperation agreement with City of Utrecht

 2016-04-19 | By ACCESS

-At the official opening of the Expat Center Utrecht in the Stadskantoor of Utrecht, ACCESS signed an agreement with the City of Utrecht to supplement their Expat services with the Information and Hospitality services provide by ACCESS volunteers.
+At the official opening of the The International Welcome Centre Utrecht Region in the Stadskantoor of Utrecht, ACCESS signed an agreement with the City of Utrecht to supplement their Expat services with the Information and Hospitality services provide by ACCESS volunteers.

 Building on years of experience providing similar services to The Hague International Centre ACCESS was “…honoured to have been approached by the City of Utrecht,” according to ACCESS Chair Dr Gary Hays.
 “It reaffirms the continuing professionalism of ACCESS in recent years, and is a tribute to the dedication and commitment of the 100s of volunteers we have worked with.”

 ACCESS, a not-for-profit volunteer run organisation was established in The Hague in 1986.
 It now operates as a national organisation supporting internationals throughout the Netherlands.
 The support provided varies from an on-call Counselling Services Network, to a Helpdesk, a Community Education Department and a series FAQ Guides among other information sources.
 All its activities are run by volunteers, themselves internationals, on an expatriate assignment in the Netherlands.